suomitek/suomitek-appboard/docs/architecture/design-proposals/authentication-and-authorization.md

   namespace: suomitek-appboard-users
 ```

-The Service Account can be created in any namespace, the above example uses _kubeapps-users_ to isolate Service Accounts for Kubeapps users.
+The Service Account can be created in any namespace, the above example uses _kubeapps-users_ to isolate Service Accounts for Suomitek-appboard users.

 Then the Cluster Operator will need to create a set of RBAC roles and binding for the user.
-The Kubeapps documentation will need to define the set of roles for different features.
+The Suomitek-appboard documentation will need to define the set of roles for different features.
 For the purpose of this example, we will bind the Service Account to the _cluster-admin_ role.

 ```
 apiVersion: rbac.authorization.k8s.io/v1beta1